This article was written by Atul Surana. He is a Certified Financial Planner.

 When the market goes down, portfolios with a greater percentage of bonds and cash fare well because their returns are fixed.
 Many financial advisors emphasize the value of fixed income and cash equivalent investments during market downturns.

 Another strategy is to simply wait for the downward prices to reverse themselves.
 Investors who wish to remain invested in stocks may seek out companies in industries that perform well in both bull and bear markets — shares in these companies are called defensive stocks.
-The food industry, utilities, debt collection and telecommunications are popular defensive stocks.
-However, there is no guarantee that a defensive stock will perform well during any market period.
+The food industry, utilities, telecommunications, and debt collection are popular defensive stocks.
+The collection industry in particular has been able to thrive in recent years thanks to the development of secure licensing contracts and other enhancements to insurance coverage.
+You can find more information and other useful resources relevant to the collection sector by heading to the Cornerstone Support website.
+That being said, as always there is no guarantee that a defensive stock will perform well during any market period.

 Finally, some investors attempt to exploit profits from the downward price movements.
 One method is to sell at the beginning of a downward turn, when prices are still high.
 Proponents of this strategy wait for prices to bottom out before reinvesting in the market.
 However, as simple as it sounds, this process involves the nearly impossible task of timing the market.
 Another, more complicated way to attempt to profit from falling prices is called selling short.